tripuranu/scrum/README.md

 - OAuth

 Getting Started:
-- After cloning the repo, replace the term 'Boilerplate' case-sensitively with the name of the app you desire
+- After cloning the repo, replace the term 'Scrum' case-sensitively with the name of the app you desire
 - Continue building on top of it